Pikesville Premises Liability Lawyer

 Elements of a Premises Liability Claim

-- That breach of duty caused the plaintiff’s injuries.
+• That breach of duty caused the plaintiff’s injuries.

-- The plaintiff’s injuries caused them to suffer damages.
+• The plaintiff’s injuries caused them to suffer damages.

-Note that the legal status of the plaintiff is critical for premises liability cases.
+Note that the plaintiff's legal status is critical for premises liability cases.
 “Legal status” refers to whether the plaintiff was invited onto the premises (“invitee”), such as a customer of the business establishment or a guest invited to the property.
 As such, property owners do not have the same duty to look after the safety of trespassers who did not have the legal right to be on the property at the time.

 Recovering Damages

 Recall that Maryland is a “contributory negligence” state, which means an injured plaintiff may not be able to recover damages if they are shown to be even slightly at fault for the accident.
-However, the defendant will be required to prove this under a preponderance of the evidence, and most premises liability cases are clearly based on the defendant’s lack of care for maintaining safe premises.
+However, the defendant will be required to prove this under a preponderance of the evidence, and most premises liability cases are based on the defendant’s lack of care for maintaining safe premises.

 Successful lawsuits will award compensatory damages to the injured victim, which can include:

-- Economic damages – medical bills, lost wages
+• Economic damages – medical bills, lost wages

-- Non-economic damages – pain and suffering, emotional distress, loss of companionship
+• Non-economic damages – pain and suffering, emotional distress, loss of companionship

-Premises liability cases can be confusing to navigate on your own.
-If you or a loved one has been injured in a premises liability accident, reach out to an experienced trial lawyer immediately for legal guidance.
-The statute of limitations for filing a premises liability lawsuit is 3 years from the date of the accident, so it is critical to get started on your case as soon as possible.
+The statute of limitations for filing a premises liability lawsuit is three years from the accident date, so getting started on your case as soon as possible is critical.
 Attorney Justin A. Wallace is an experienced trial lawyer who will guide you through the litigation process from beginning to end.
 He will put up a tough fight for your claim for damages.

 Case Results

-Pursuing Maximum Compensation for Our Clients-
+Pursuing Maximum Compensation for Our Clients

-Negligent Failure to Warn $1,000,000
+• Negligent Failure to Warn $1,000,000

-Pedestrian Accident $500,000
+• Pedestrian Accident $500,000

-Pedestrian Accident $306,179.53
+• Pedestrian Accident $306,179.53

-Motor Vehicle Collision $275,000
+• Motor Vehicle Collision $275,000

-Auto Accident $155,000
+• Auto Accident $155,000

-Auto Accident $150,000
+• Auto Accident $150,000

-Pedestrian Accident $100,000
+• Pedestrian Accident $100,000

 Client Reviews